 Make sure your face mask fits snugly.
 When a person’s breath rises upward it can dry out their eyes.
 A face mask that fits securely around the bridge of the nose can prevent air from reaching the eyes.

 Is dry eye making you miserable, especially when traveling?
-Put an end to the discomfort and struggle by contacting The Pacific Eye Care Dry Eye Center.
+Put an end to the discomfort and struggle by contacting Pacific Eye Care.
 Our dedicated eye doctors will get to the bottom of your dry eye and provide effective, lasting treatment.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.